psychemedia/storytelling-notes/fairy_midwife.md

 FAIRY BIRTHS AND HUMAN MIDWIFES.

-A TALE, the scene of which is laid near Beddgelert, runs, as translated by Professor Rhys, in this way: — "Once on a time, when a midwife from Nanhwynan had newly got to the Hafodydd Brithion to pursue her calling, a gentleman came to the door on a fine grey steed and bade her come with him at once.
+A TALE, the scene of which is laid near Beddgelert, runs, as translated by Professor Rhys, in this way:— "Once on a time, when a midwife from Nanhwynan had newly got to the Hafodydd Brithion to pursue her calling, a gentleman came to the door on a fine grey steed and bade her come with him at once.
 Such was the authority with which he spoke, that the poor midwife durst not refuse to go, however much it was her duty to stay where she was.
 So she mounted behind him, and off they went, like the flight of a swallow, through Cwmllan, over the Bwlch, down Nant yr Aran, and over the Gadair to Cwm Hafod Ruffydd before the poor woman had time even to say Oh!
 When they got there, she saw before her a magnificent mansion, splendidly lit up with such lamps as she had never before seen.
 They entered the court, and a crowd of servants in expensive liveries came to meet them, and she was at once led through the great hall into a bed-chamber, the like of which she had never seen.
 There the mistress of the house, to whom she had been fetched, was awaiting her.
 She got through her duties successfully, and stayed there until the lady had completely recovered, nor had she spent any part of her life so merrily; there was naught but festivity day and night: dancing, singing, and endless rejoicing reigned there.
 But merry as it was, she found she must go, and the nobleman gave her a large purse, with the order not to open it until she had got into her own house; then he bade one of his servants escort her the same way she had come.
 When she reached home she opened the purse, and, to her great joy, it was full of money; and she lived happily on those darnings to the end of her life." `[Y Cymmrodor, v, 70, translated from Y Brython, iv, 251.]`

 It is a long leap from Carnarvonshire to Lapland, where this story is told with no great variation.
 A clergyman's wife in Swedish Lappmark, the cleverest midwife in all Sweden, was summoned one fine summer's evening to attend a mysterious being of Troll race and great might called Vitra.
 At this unusual call she took counsel with her husband, who, however, deemed it best for her to go.
 Her guide led her into a splendid building, the rooms whereof were as clean and elegant as those of very illustrious folk; and in a beautiful bed lay a still more beautiful woman, for whom her services were required, and who was no other than Vitra herself.
 Under the midwife's care Vitra speedily gave birth to a fair girl, and in a few minutes had entirely recovered, and fetched all sorts of refreshments, which she laid before her benefactress.
 The latter refused to eat, in spite of Vitra's reassuring persuasion, and further refused the money which the Troll-wife pressed upon her.
 Vitra then sent her home, bidding her look on the table when next she entered her cowherd's hut and see what she would find there.
 She thought no more of the matter until the following spring, when on entering the hut she found on the table half a dozen large spoons of pure silver with her name engraved thereon in neat letters.
 These spoons long remained an heirloom in the clergyman's family to testify the truth of the story. `[Poestion, Lappländische Märchen, III.]` A Swedish book, published in 1775, contains a tale, narrated in the form of a legal declaration solemnly subscribed on the 12th April 1671 by the fortunate midwife's husband, whose name was Peter Rahm, and who also seems to have been a clergyman.
 On the authority of this declaration we are called on to believe that the event recorded actually happened in the year 1660.
 Peter Rahm alleges that he and his wife were at their farm one evening late when there came a little man, swart of face and clad in grey, who begged the declarant's wife to come and help his wife then in labour.
 The declarant, seeing that they had to do with a Troll, prayed over his wife, blessed her, and bade her in God's name go with the stranger.
 She seemed to be borne along by the wind.
 After her task was accomplished she, like the clergyman's wife just mentioned, refused the food offered her, and was borne home in the same manner as she had come.
 The next day she found on a shelf in the sittingroom a heap of old silver pieces and clippings, which it is to be supposed the Troll had brought her. `[Grimm, Teut.
 Mythology, 457, note, quoting at length the declaration from Hülpher's Samlingen om Jämtland.
 A translation will be found in Keightley, F. M., 122.]`